idio-lang/guide/idio-source/running.rst

    enable the debugger (if the session is interactive)

-   (The debugger is barely useful, even for developers.)
+   (The debugger is barely useful, even for developers just to get machine state.)

 .. option:: --vm-reports